Darren McCarty: Detroit Red Wings

-From the 1997–98 season until his departure from the team, McCarty was part of Detroit's famous Grind Line with center Kris Draper and winger Kirk Maltby, which was often matched up against the opponent's top offensive line.
+The next season, the team made it back the cup final, its second consecutive appearance, and McCarty's third overall, against the Washington Capitals, managing to sweep them as well for their second consecutive, and McCarty's second, Stanley Cup.
+This season was primarily dedicated to former Red Wings defenceman Vladimir Konstantinov, who, mere days after winning the Cup the previous year, suffered career ending and life altering injuries in a limousine accident.

-One of McCarty's most infamous moments was in the famous "Fight Night at the Joe" on March 26, 1997, where a massive brawl broke out between the Colorado Avalanche and Red Wings.
-McCarty stunned Avalanche right winger Claude Lemieux with a blistering punch, and continued punching Lemieux while Lemieux "turtled" his body to avoid damage.
-The fight was revenge for a hit that Lemieux inflicted on Kris Draper in the previous years playoffs that caused significant injuries to Draper.
-The fight was also considered as what had broken the curse over the Red Wings, as the Red Wings went on to win their first Stanley cup in over 40 years.
-McCarty also scored the overtime winning goal to make it 6-5.
+From the 1997–98 season until his departure from the Red Wings in 2005, but following his return in 2008, McCarty was part of Detroit's famous Grind Line with center Kris Draper and winger Kirk Maltby, which was often matched up against the opponent's top offensive line.

 In the 2002 Stanley Cup Playoffs, McCarty registered his first hat-trick in Game One of the Western Conference Finals against the Colorado Avalanche's Patrick Roy.
 McCarty scored four goals in the series, a career best.
-Detroit won the series and eventually a third Stanley Cup in six years.
+Meeting the Carolina Hurricanes in the 2002 Stanley Cup Final, McCarty's fourth final appearance overall, Detroit won the series and their third Stanley Cup in six years, making it McCarty's third Stanley Cup championship.